uclahs-cds/pipeline-call-gSV/README.md

 ## Overview

 The call-gSV nextflow pipeline, calls structural variants utilizing [Delly](https://github.com/dellytools/delly).
 It is suitable for detecting copy-number variable deletion and tandem duplication events as well as balanced rearrangements such as inversions or reciprocal translocations and validates the output quality with [BCFtools](https://github.com/samtools/bcftools).
 The pipeline has been engineered to run in a 4 layer stack in a cloud-based scalable environment of CycleCloud, Slurm, Nextflow and Docker.
-Additionally it has been validated with the SMC-HET dataset and reference GRCh38, where paired-end fastq's were created with BAM Surgeon.
+Additionally it has been validated with the SMC-HET dataset and reference GRCh38 reference genome, where paired-end FASTQ's were created with BAM Surgeon.

 <b><i>Developer's Notes:</i></b>